MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Collision Events

 When an entity has [Motion set to Interactive](#interactive-entities) you can enable it to receive **[built-in collision CodeBlockEvents](#built-in-code-block-events)**.
-In the properties panel, under "More", is the setting "Collision Events From" which can be set to "Players", "Object Tagged", or "Both".
+In the Properties panel, under "More", is the setting "Collision Events From" which can be set to "Players", "Object Tagged", or "Both".
 In the latter two cases a [tag](#entity-tags) must be specified (in the field right below the setting).

 A collider must be [active](#active-colliders) for it to be detected in collisions.